Stephanie Kay Nutrition

 When it comes to grain salads, I think oil dressings tend to work best.
 While you can certainly use any dressing that you enjoy, oil and vinegar or oil and lemon dressings coat the grains nicely and absorb into the grains as they sit in the fridge, further infusing them with flavors.
 I suggest a lemon garlic dressing for this salad; it’s light and fresh, which is perfect for summer picnics, potlucks, and parties!

-Quinoa salad can be stored in an airtight container in the fridge for up to 5 days.
-For extra freshness and flavor, add an additional squeeze of lemon juice or drizzle of dressing and season with additional salt and pepper to taste before serving.
+This quinoa chickpea salad can be stored in an airtight container in the fridge for up to 5 days.
+For extra freshness and flavor, add a bit more lemon juice or a drizzle of dressing and season with additional salt and pepper to taste before serving.

 • Broccoli and Quinoa Salad